phaserjs/phaser/README.md

 * TilemapLayers now have debug and debugAlpha values, this turns on the drawing of the collision edges (very handy for debugging, as the name implies!)
 * Tweens have a new event: onLoop.
 * You can now load any binary file via the Loader: game.load.binary(key, url, callback) - the optional callback allows for post-load processing before entering the Cache.
+* Group.set will let you deep set a new propery on a single child of the Group.

 New Examples: